henryw374/tempo/README.md

 ![graph of entities in Temporal](https://tc39.es/proposal-temporal/docs/object-model.svg)

-Tempo leverages common ground between java.time and Temporal to create an API is that should cover the vast majority of use cases and should leave users rarely needing to drop to the platform APIs.
+Chronos leverages common ground between java.time and Temporal to create an API is that should cover the vast majority of use cases and should leave users rarely needing to drop to the platform APIs.

 In java.time, there are entities (classes) for